Perrier-Remi/face-align/README.md

 # Face Align

 A real-time face tracking and auto-zooming application that smoothly keeps faces centered in frame using YOLOv8.
 The application provides smooth transitions and intelligent tracking to keep faces well-framed during video calls or recordings.
+Inspired by Apple's Center Stage feature found in modern MacBooks and iPads.

 ## Features

 - Real-time face detection using YOLOv8
 - Smooth camera transitions with configurable parameters
-- Automatic zoom and center on detected faces
+- Automatic zoom and center on detected faces (similar to Apple's Center Stage)
 - Smart movement thresholding to prevent jitter
-- Efficient frame processing with reduced detection frequency
-- Maintains consistent aspect ratio

 ## Installation